Cannabis Testing: Why It's Important for the Industry

 Mass spectrometry is an analytical technique used to measure the mass of different molecules in the product.
 It will tell you the number of known materials, identify unknown compounds, and accurately indicate other molecules' chemical properties.
 Within weed testing, it will be able to detect any impurities or contaminants in cannabis products, biological or not.

 Simply put, these labs are here to make 100 percent sure your cannabis is clean.
 And if it's not, they'll find it!

 Chromatography is used to detect the concentration and if any particular compounds appear in the cannabis product.
 The technique will separate a cocktail of chemical compounds in a solvent into its components to detect and analyze the parts.

 Gas chromatography (GC) and high-performance liquid chromatography (HPLC) are most commonly used to detect residue solvents and concentrations of THC and CBD.

-The method of Polymerase Chain Reaction (PCR) is used to detect the presence of biological contaminants, such as fungi and bacteria.
+However, we've got you covered with a simple and accessible overview for those who are still unfamiliar or unsure of how they work.
 A small piece of DNA from the cannabis product is only needed because the PCR process will make millions of copies of that DNA for further analysis when the sample size is sufficient.